 Recipe for Making Sathu Maavu or Homemade Cerelac

 The best part of this recipe is that you can use any kind of grains you want.
-It is always better to eat the local grains which are produced.
+It is always better to eat the local grains which your family has been eating.
 Here are some of the food grains I chose to use.
-You can experiment and tweak recipe to customize for your baby
+You can experiment and tweak the recipe to customize for your baby.

 - Rice -500 gms (I used brown rice for more nutrition.
 I also added Assamese rice which was homegrown at our family farm)